Zen Pinball: Reception

 Zen Pinball was well received by critics.
 It currently averages 80.12% at GameRankings and 80/100 at Metacritic.
 It was the top selling PlayStation Network title in May 2009, as well as September 2010.
 It was also a top 10 seller for the month of June 2009.
-In a preview of the game, Kotaku's Michael McWhertor noted that the game's predecessors may have had an impact on the game.
+In a preview of the game, Kotakus Michael McWhertor noted that the game's predecessors may have had an impact on the game.
 "Thanks to Pinball Hall of Fame: The Williams Collection, Zen Pinball looks very purchasable" he stated.

 Critics generally gave high remarks to the game's physics system.
 Brett Todd of GameSpot called the physics "superb" and "first-rate" and added "the ball rolls, spins, and bounces like it has real weight."
 Destructoid's Brad Nicholson praised the game's "lifelike pinball physics and [...] multiplayer options."
 Daemon Hatfield of IGN stated that although no virtual table could perfectly replicate gameplay on a real table, he stated that "Zen Pinball makes up for that with new features that you don't get with the real thing."

 The graphics were also praised by reviewers.
-GameZone's reviewer called the visuals "beautiful" and stated "the pinball machines are very sharp and crisp, and are the absolute closest you can get to playing pinball without actually being at a pinball machine."
-IGN's Daemon Hatfield agreed.
+GameZones reviewer called the visuals "beautiful" and stated "the pinball machines are very sharp and crisp, and are the absolute closest you can get to playing pinball without actually being at a pinball machine."
+IGNs Daemon Hatfield agreed.
 He felt that the individual tables were well detailed and added praise for the dynamic camera angles show during gameplay.
 Brad Nicholson of Destructoid also gave high marks for table design and visuals.
 He stated Zen Pinball is "a sweet little title that captures the recognizable Pinball look."

 The pinball tables in Zen Pinball received mixed commentary from critics.
 Some reviewers felt that four tables was too little to be shipped in the game.
 GamePros Sean Ely stated "just four tables might seem bare at first" but added that he had "much hope for some DLC in the near future."
-Destructoid's Brad Nicholson also agreed, stating "With only four tables, all of which can be accessed from the very beginning, Zen Pinball feels a little light on variety."
+Destructoids Brad Nicholson also agreed, stating "With only four tables, all of which can be accessed from the very beginning, Zen Pinball feels a little light on variety."
 Six additional tables were later released as downloadable content.
 Nicholson, however, went on to praise solid table design and functionality.
 Daemon Hatfield of IGN echoed these comments and said the game's tables "are all fun to play, look great, and are hiding all sorts of secrets you'll need to discover if you're going to rack up a high score."